 Vino tranquilo - 10 to 15% vol, without sprites

-There are around 15 Malaga types between dry and sweet and an alcohol content between 15 and 22% vol.
+There are around 15 types of Malaga between dry and sweet and an alcohol content between 15 and 22% vol.

-Pedro Ximénez (Pero Ximén) and Moscatel : The name of a variety may be used if the wine has been produced from at least 85% of the corresponding variety, minus the amount of products possibly used for sweetening.
+Pedro Ximénez (Pero Ximén) and Moscatel : the name of a variety may be used if the wine is made from at least 85% of the corresponding variety, minus the amount of products that may be used for sweetening.

-Pálido : name for the types Pedro Xyménez and Moscatel, to which neither Arrope added nor alcohol and which were also not subjected to aging.
+Pálido : Description for the types Pedro Xyménez and Moscatel, to which neither arrope nor alcohol have been added and which have not undergone any aging.

-Pajarete (Paxarete) : A liqueur wine or Vino dulce natural without the addition of Arrope.
-The dark amber wine matures for at least two years and has a residual sugar content between 45 and 140 g / l.
+Pajarete (Paxarete) : A liqueur wine or vino dulce natural without the addition of arrope.
+The dark amber-colored wine matures for at least two years and has a residual sugar content between 45 and 140 g / l.

 Dulce Color : This is the classic Málaga - sweet, dark colored and strong in alcohol.
-He must have at least 300 g / l residual sugar content and (before spritting) at least 13% vol. Have alcohol content.
-Mixed with up to 15% Arrope, the wine is mainly made from Pedro Ximénez but may also contain small amounts of Moscatel.
+It must have at least 300 g / l residual sugar content and (before spritting) at least 13% vol. Have alcohol content.
+The wine with up to 15% arrope is mainly made from Pedro Ximénez, but can also contain small amounts of Moscatel.

-Lágrima and Lacrimae Christi : For the top product, only the natural pressure of the uncultivated grapes expires run juice (Lagrima = tears) similar to the Eszencia at the Hungarian Tokaj used.
-The mahogany wine has a caramel and roasted aroma and is made up to 14 to 22% alcohol by volume.
-A mature over two years Lágrima called "Lacrimae Christi" (Tears of Christ).
+Lágrima and Lacrimae Christi : For the top product, only the one that has expired from the autogenous pressure of the uncrushed grapes run juice (Lagrima = tears) similar to the Eszencia in the Hungarian Tokaj used.
+The mahogany-colored wine has a caramel and roasted aroma and is fortified to 14 to 22% vol alcohol.
+A Lágrima matured over two years is called “Lacrimae Christi” (Tears of Christ).

-There are around 425 winegrowers and 16 wineries (bodegas) that produce around 60,000 hectoliters of wine each year.
-Of these, more than a third is exported.
-Well-known producers are Barceló, Gomara, Larios, López García, López Hermanos, López-Madrid, Muñoz Cabrera, Pérez Teixera, Quitapenas, Sweetheart, Scholtz Hermanos (closed in 1996 - but wines are still on sale), Telmo Rodríguez and Tierras de Molina.
+There are around 425 winegrowers and 16 wineries (bodegas) that produce around 60,000 hectoliters of wine annually.
+More than a third of these are exported.
+Well-known producers are Barceló, Gomara, Larios, López García, López Hermanos, López-Madrid, Muñoz Cabrera, Pérez Teixera, Quitapenas, Schatz, Scholtz Hermanos (closed in 1996 - but wines are still on sale), Telmo Rodríguez and Tierras de Molina.

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,